 The stress of making the right decision

 When you’re leading change and making the initial decision you have to get involved in the detail and really challenge the process.
-If you’re putting a project forward, you would expect your colleagues to challenge it and say, “what happens if…” and “in my experience xyz” and ask pithy questions.
+If I’m putting a project forward, I would expect my colleagues to challenge it and say: “what happens if xyz”, “in my experience xyz” and ask pithy questions.
 If it’s not my project brought to the board, then my job is to challenge it by asking the questions that I’m concerned about.

-Channelling the positive side of stress
+Embracing the positive side of stress

 Naturally, you should be nervous when you’re doing something important – because it matters to you.
 Are you nervous before you give a speech?
-Yes, you should be, otherwise you won’t do a good job.
-So before you do anything on a major initiative, if you’re not nervous and concerned, it probably means you’re not doing your job well enough, or have not taken enough risk.
+You should be.
+Otherwise, you won’t do a good job.
+Similarly, on a major transformation initiative, if you’re not stressed or concerned it probably means you’re not doing your job well enough or haven’t taken enough risk.
 “Nerves are a good thing” when leading transformation.

-The stress of the implementation
+Managing the stress of the implementation

 You can take a lot of abuse during large change initiatives.
 Because what you’re doing impacts a lot of people around you, and they can have strong views.
 People can become very negative in dealing with you.
-So, you need resilience, stamina, and an ability to remind yourself why you’re doing something.
-You also have to actually ‘sell’ things along the way as well.
-On one programme, the first day we started to be able to get real data that was consistent across a couple of organisations and start delivering daily information to everyone – was a huge win.
-It was something we’d never had before and to be able to show people that was just amazing.
+So, you need resilience, stamina, and the ability to constantly remind yourself why you’re doing this.
+You also have to continuously ‘sell’ things along the way.
+On one program, the first day we got real data that was consistent across organizations – that was a huge win.
+It was something we’d never had before, being able to share that with people was just amazing.